Hi! I’m Carrie!

 Carrie Cheadle lives in Petaluma, just north of San Francisco, California and has been working on the performance of teams, organizations, and individual athletes and exercisers since 2002.
 She is a Certified Consultant through the Association for Applied Sport Psychology and author of the book On Top of Your Game: Mental Skills to Maximize Your Athletic Performance.

 She has been interviewed as an expert resource for articles that have appeared in publications such as Outside Magazine, Shape Magazine, Men’s Fitness, Women’s Health, Runner’s World, Bicycling Magazine, and HuffingtonPost.
 She is a sought-after speaker and has spoken and consulted with many collegiate teams, cycling teams, and triathlon teams, as well as corporate organizations including CamelBak.
 She’s also been featured in the TrainingPeaks blog and webinar series is an expert in Mental Skills Training.

-She has worked with athletes at every level, from recreational athletes to elite and professional athletes competing at national and international levels.
-Carrie has worked with athletes and teams in many different sports and specializes in working with cyclists and endurance athletes.
-She is a sought-after speaker for endurance training groups and cycling teams across the country.
-Carrie also specializes in working with athletes and exercisers with Type 1 diabetes and is the Director of the Mental Skills Training Program for Diabetes Training Camp.
+Carrie has worked with athletes of all ages and at every level, from recreational athletes to elite and professional athletes competing at national and international levels.
+Carrie also specializes in working with athletes and exercisers with Type I Diabetes and she’s the director of the Mental Skills Training Program for Diabetes Training Camp.

-Carrie is energetic, fun, has a great sense of humor, and employs a real-life approach to working on the mental aspects of sport and performance with the athletes she works with.
-Carrie has her own personal commitment to life-long fitness and when she isn’t working with athletes, you might find her running or hiking a trail, riding her bike, or hitting the slopes on her snowboard.
+Carrie is engaging, energetic, and fun.
+She has a great sense of humor and employs a reallife approach to working on the mental aspects of sport and performance with her clients.
+Carrie has her own personal commitment to lifelong fitness and when she isn’t working you might find her hiking a trail, playing guitar, or hitting the slopes on her snowboard